tsclausing/romnomnom/README.md

 # Romnomnom

-A simple compiler/interpreter example using Roman Numerals following the Project Euler [rules](https://projecteuler.net/about=roman_numerals).
+A simple REPL-Compiler-Interpreter example using Roman Numerals following the Project Euler [rules](https://projecteuler.net/about=roman_numerals).

 This repo is supplemental material for project [pypethon](https://github.com/tsclausing/pypethon) with the goal of